 Child Funeral Charity

-The Child Funeral Charity can help bereaved parents of babies or children under the age of 16 with financial assistance and advice on funeral arrangements.
+The Child Funeral Charity can help bereaved parents of babies or children under the age of 16 with financial help and advice on funeral arrangements.
 A professional working with your family can refer you to the charity for help, such as your funeral director, a nurse or bereavement counsellor.
 You can find out more about the work of the Child Funeral Charity on their website.